avdwebLibraries/avdweb_Switch/README.md

 #### General features of the Switch library
 - Performs not just de-bouncing, but also de-glitching against EMC pulses.
 - External pull-up resistors are not required.
-- Supports also long press and double click detection.
+- Supports also long press, double click, and single click detection.
 - Callback functions.

 ## Introduction